XingjianXie/PhotoX/README.md

 # And Password "Password"
 # Then You Should Reset Your Password
 update user set phone_number = "(YOUR PHONE NUMBER)" where id = 0;

+# Remember to change configs bg1 ~ bg3 to the ID of your uploaded photos to change the cover in the login page
 ```

 ## Debug